 High School Information

-Seton Home Study School, a Catholic school located in the Diocese of Arlington, is accredited by the AdvancED Worldwide Accreditation Commission.
-Seton is a member of the Virginia Council for Private Education.
+Seton Home Study School, a Catholic school located in the Diocese of Arlington, is an accredited educational institution.
+Click here to access our accreditation page for more information about our accreditation.

 Teachers are available Monday through Friday, 9:00 a.m. to 5:00 p.m.
 Eastern Time.
 Seton counselors can help you with questions about your studies as well as help you to plan your courses.
 A counselor is as close as your telephone, Internet message board, or e-mail.
 With Seton, you are never alone.
 We are with you every day, every step of the way.